Carina-P/Love-Pilates/README.md

     1. Go to footer
     2. Check that external links works and appears in new tab

-## Bugs
+## Some of the bugs
 1. "Hero-image" was not looking good in different viewport-sizes.
 I tested in many ways before I decided a solution:
     - Bacground-size contain for lager viewports (over 992px) and cover for the rest.
 In this way the whole girl is always shown.
 2. A stupid bug was that the same text was shown in all Modals but for different studio-classes:
     - The problem was that I had used the same id (and datatarget) for all.
 Also a stupid bug but easy to fix.
 3. Radio button-list in Sign up-form did not look good:
-    - After a while I realized that I had to put input before label if I wanted text after (instead of before) the litle circle.
+    - After a while I realized that I had to put input before label if I wanted text after (instead of before) the little circle.
 4. Carousel:
-    - Took me a while to figure out how to make it look good with "two parts": photo and text.
+    - I copied code from bootstrap and it took me a while to figure out how to make it look good with "two parts": photo and text.
     - I also thought the indicators was interfering with the text.
 The only, and not a very good, solution that I found was to include a hidden text.
 5. The fixed navbar hides content: e.g. clicking on Sign Up leads to Sign Up section but the headline of Sign up is hidden behind the navbar (header):
     - I gave each section a larger top-margin.
     - And I also make navbar collaps, when clicking, in smaller viewports.
-6. I got a comment from a tester that it is not obvious that the page has more information looking at the first part.
+6. I got a comment from a tester that it is not obvious that the page has more information whe looking at the first part of the page.
-    - A put an icon-link in the bottom of each "viewport-page", to indicate that more information further down.
+    - A put an icon-link, in the form of an arrow, in the bottom of each "viewport-page", to indicate that more information further down.
 The link also leads to next "viewport-page"
 7. When doing scenario number 2 I found out that several "arrow"-links in bottom of viewport-pages lead to wrong section.
 This was due to changing the order of some sections.
-    - was fixed
+    - fixed
 8. Doing test in scenario number 4.
 Found out that the quotes did not fit in the iphone5 viewport.
     - Added @media that checked for viewports that was smaller in height than 700 px and in this case let the section have the length of minimum 700 px.
+9. After comments from user I removed the drop-down-list in menu
-9. Commit:
+10. Commit:
     - It took me a while to understand what it meant to commit often.
 But I think I got better and better.